 The first wave of results from the PISA financial literacy assessment is important as a benchmark for future data and to identify methods that are most suitable for developing students' financial literacy in different countries.
-A second financial literacy assessment is scheduled for 2015 and seventeen countries and economies plan on participating (OECD, 2014b).
-Nine of these participated in the 2012 assessment, and their continued participation will allow for comparisons in financial literacy levels of students over time.
+A second financial literacy assessment is scheduled for 2015, and 17 countries and economies10 plan on participating (OECD 2014).
+Nine of

+$^{9. \} See the program at www.oecd.org/finance/financial-education/oecd-infegflecsymposiumfinancial literacy.htm. \\$ these participated in the 2012 assessment, and their continued participation will allow for comparisons in financial literacy level of students over time.
 This will be particularly useful in assessing the effectiveness of new programs aimed at developing students' financial knowledge and behavior.